Arthaey/OmnifocusInboxToBeeminder/README.md

 -h, --help                       #Show this message
 ```

-## Setup
+## Setup instructions

 1. Log into Beeminder.
 Create a new "Inbox less" goal.
-Give it a name.
+Give it a name like ```omnifocuszero```.
 1. Get your Beeminder token here: https://www.beeminder.com/api/v1/auth_token.json
-1. Run the script in your console
+1. Run the script in your console, as described above.
+For example ```main.rb -k MYSECRETBEEMINDERAPIKEY -g omnifocuszero```.